wnfs-wg/spec/spec/private-wnfs.md

 <img src="./diagrams/decryption_pointer.png" width="400">

 NB: This diagram shows an abstract model of how data relates to each other.
 Some arrows are meant to be interpreted more abstractly and don't have a concrete encoding as data.
 The box labeled "Subdirectory Pointers & Keys" doesn't exist on its own and is part of the [`PrivateDirectory` schema](#31-cleartext-data).
-For a different angle and a more concrete diagram see [Section Revision Key Structure](#3172-revision-key-structure).
+For a different angle and a more concrete diagram see [Section Temporal Key Structure](#3172-temporal-key-structure).

+Separating the `PrivateNodeHeader` and `PrivateNodeContent` ciphertext blocks allows a reader that traverses a path to skip reading `PrivateNodeHeader`s on the path, but still read temporally once they reached the end of the path.
+However, developers should be aware that such operations wouldn't check the invariant that the `TemporalKey` stored in directories is correctly derived from the respective `PrivateNodeHeader`, so it should only be used in situations that assume there are no malicious or buggy writes, e.g. when doing an operation on locally-computed or already verified data.

-#### 3.1.6.1 Revision Key
+#### 3.1.6.1 Temporal Key

-Revision keys MUST be derived from the skip ratchet for that node, incremented to the relevant revision number.
+Temporal keys give temporal read access to a certain node and its descendants.
+It MUST be derived from the skip ratchet for that node, incremented to the relevant revision number.
 This limits the reader to reading from a their earliest ratchet and forward, but never earlier revisions than that.

-When added to a private directory, it MUST be encrypted with AES-KWP and the private directory's revision key.
-This prevents readers with only a content key from gaining revision read access.
+When added to a private directory, it MUST be encrypted with AES-KWP and the private directory's temporal key.
+This prevents readers with only a snapshot key from gaining revision read access.

-#### 3.1.6.2 Content Key
+#### 3.1.6.2 Snapshot Key

-Content keys MUST be derived from the [Revision Key](#3161-revision-key) by hashing it with SHA3.
-The content key grants access to a single revision snapshot of that node and its children, but no other revisions forward or backward.
+Snapshot Keys grant access to a single revision snapshot of that node and its children, but no other revisions forward or backward.
+They MUST be derived from the [Temporal Key](#3161-temporal-key) by hashing it with SHA3.

 ### 3.1.7 Read Hierarchy